thingsthatdothings/thingsthatdothings.github.io/_posts/2024-05-02-city-bike-index.md

 Register and pick up a sticker.
 A visible deterrent for thieves.

-Purchasing a "used" bike?
-Check the index database to see if it was stolen.
+Or, are you purchasing a "used" bike?
+Check the index database to see if it was stolen first.